 Students should visit the website of the TC's Office of Residence Services in order to apply for TC housing or to inquire about housing opportunities.
 If you are looking for housing outside of campus, students are advised to look through Columbia University 's online housing classifieds (called the Off Campus Housing Association) as well as Craig's List.

 In the past few years the ITS Department has offered study-abroad courses and practicums to Tanzania, Brazil, and Central Asia/Balkans.
 An upcoming course will be held in the Dominican Republic.
 M.A. and Ed.M. students sometimes find summer internships or work abroad and apply it to their degree requirements as an Independent Study or Internship.
 Doctoral students typically pursue some or all of their doctoral dissertation work abroad in their geographical region of interest.

-If you are a prospective student and interested in applying to either the CIE program and can/intend to visit TC, please contact the ICE PA a few weeks before the desired visiting date.
-Please note that ICE PA cannot share admission status information with prospective students.
+If you are a prospective student and interested in applying to either the CIE program and can/intend to visit TC, please contact the International and Comparative Education Program Assistant a few weeks before the desired visiting date.
+Please note that the program assistant cannot share admission status information with prospective students.

 If you are a newly admitted student and intend to enroll, the most important date on your calendar should be New Student Orientation.
-Please attempt to keep your questions and concerns to the ICE PA both organized and limited before the semester that you actually start classes.
+Please attempt to keep your questions and concerns to the program assistant both organized and limited before the semester that you actually start classes.

-If you are currently a student, please keep the ICE program assistant informed and "in the loop" about changes in programs, concentrations, or advisors.
+If you are currently a student, please keep the program assistant informed and "in the loop" about changes in programs, concentrations, or advisors.
 Also, make copies of every form you hand in for your own files.
-The ICE PA is happy to keep copies of forms for you in your student file in the ICE program office.
+The program assistant is happy to keep copies of forms for you in your student file in the ICE program office.